-\subsection{Invariant Feature Coding}
+\subsection{Invariant feature coding}

-We subsequently construct a feature coding function $F$ as the $\mathcal{G}$-invariant vector in the space where $\mathcal{G}$ acts orthogonally.
-We first use the space of the function of $x_n$ where we can guarantee that $\mathcal{G}$ acts orthogonally as the basis space, and construct more complex representation spaces using the tensor product.
-The first basis space is the space of $x_n$ itself.
+Subsequently, we construct a feature coding function $F$ as a $\mathcal{G}$-invariant vector in the space where $\mathcal{G}$ acts orthogonally.
+First, the spaces of the function $x_n$ that $\mathcal{G}$ act orthogonally are calculated as the basis spaces for constructing more complex representation spaces using the tensor product.
+The first basis space is that of $x_n$.
 The second is the $C|G|$-dimensional 1-of-k vector that we assign $x_n$ to the nearest $\mu_{g,c}$.
-When we apply $\pi(g)$ on $x_n$, the nearest $\mu$ corresponds to the vector where we apply $\pi(g)$ on the nearest $\mu_{g,c}$.
-Therefore, $g$ acts as a permutation matrix on the space that is orthogonal.
-We denote this representation as $1_{\mu}(g)$.
+When we apply $\pi(g)$ to $x_n$, the nearest $\mu$ is $\mu_{g,c}$ which corresponds to the vector to which we apply $\pi(g)$ on the nearest $\mu$ to $x_n$.
+Therefore, $g$ acts as a permutation.
+We denote this representation by $1_{\mu}(g)$.